gdotgordon/fibsrv/README.md

 2. make
 3. docker, docker-compose

-Port requirement: the test and server use port 8080 on localhost, so these must be available to run the `integration_test` target or to bring up the server (target `serverup`).
+Port requirement: the integration test and server use port 8080 on localhost, so these must be available to run the `integration_test` target or to bring up the server (target `serverup`).

 If port 8080 cannot be used please make the following modifications (otherwise ignore this step):
 1. Change the 8080:8080 to a port you want to use, i.e. 8333:8080 for port 8333